Kmer-File-Format/kff-rust-api/Readme.md

 TODO

-### How to know properties of my kmers ?
+### How to know the properties of my kmers?

-The values stored in the file (e.g. k or data_size) are accessible through the *get_var* method.
+The values stored in the file (e.g. k or data_size) are accessible through the *values* method.
-You also need to know the encoding used to translate you data from 2-bits to strings.
-The *get_encoding* function return an array of the 4 encoded values in order A, C, G, T.

 ```rust
 let vars: &kff::section::Values = file.values();